Monument to the founders of Odesa

 The original monument was built in 1900 by the project of Odesa architect Yuri Melentiovich Dmitrenko, Sculptor M. Popov, with the participation of sculptors B.V.
-Eduards, M.D.
+Eduards and M.D.
 Mentsione, engineer A. Sikorski.
 This monument was toppled by the Bolsheviks in 1920.
 The monument was restored in 2007 with the private funds of Ruslan Tarpan, an Odesa businessman and member of the Odesa City Council.

-As part of derussification in Ukraine, it was dismantled on December 28, 2022.
+As part of derussification in Ukraine, it was dismantled on 28 December 2022.

 History of the monument

 Construction

-Catherine II of Russia by her rescript in 1794 launched the beginning of the construction of Odesa city and its port on the exact location of the Ottoman settlement Khadjibey.
+Catherine II of Russia by her rescript in 1794, initiated the beginning of the construction of the city of Odesa and its port on the exact location of the Ottoman settlement Khadjibey.
 A port located at the location of modern Odesa was first mentioned in 1415 when it was known as Khadjibey.

-In 1900 a monument to Catherine and her companions was erected in the city.
-Opening of the monument took place on May 6, 1900, in the eponymous square in the city center.
+In 1900, a monument to Catherine and her companions was erected in the city.
+The opening of the monument took place on 6 May 1900 in the eponymous square in the city center.

-The prospect of building a Monument to the Founders of the city was offered as early as 1890 at a meeting of the City council on the subject of the celebration of the 100th anniversary of Odesa.
+The prospect of building a Monument to the Founders of the city was offered as early as 1890 at a meeting of the Odesa City Council to discuss the celebration of the 100th anniversary of Odesa.

-On September 23, 1891 the Odesa City Council decided to establish a monument projects contest with two awards (two and one thousand rubles) for the best work.
+On 23 September 1891 the city council decided to establish a contest for monument projects with two awards (two and one thousand rubles) for the best work.